maubanel/UE5-Lighting/light-functions/README.md

 ##### `Step 7.`\|`ITL`| :small_orange_diamond: :small_blue_diamond: :small_blue_diamond:

 A material normally affects a polygon surface and we can apply a lot of effects to it (normal map, ao, base color, roughness etc...).
 But we can create a material that affects a light and not a Polygonal surface.
 Go to **Material Domain** and change it from **Surface** to a `Light Function`.
-This will now affect a light and how it emits through the **only** channel in the graph is now the Emissive Color.
+This will now affect a light and how it emits through the **only** channel in the graph is now the **Emissive Color**.
 We cannot use any other polygonal rendering technique.
 This is fine as all we want to do is animate the brightness of the light in an eratic fashion.

 ![set material domain to light function](images/LightFunction.jpg)